 Sometimes proximity really is what we want to know.
 A location is secondary, or irrelevant.
 Think about key or wallet alerts that notify you if you’ve left something behind.
 They don’t need any information on the whereabouts of either your phone or your wallet.
 They work simply on the distance between the two.
 No location.
 Just proximity.
-Shout out to Tile
+Shout out to Tile.
+Or VoyagerBlue.

 Now here’s where the confusion really starts.
 Most beacon use cases aren’t interested simply in proximity.
 They’re interested very much in location.
 If you want to trigger a push notification as someone walks past your store, or reaches a department inside it, it’s location that matters, not simply proximity.

 The beacon industry has grown rapidly selling a proximity solution but using it to provide a very inaccurate proxy for location.
 The basis of this goes like this: If we know roughly where the beacon is, and we know you’re somewhere near the beacon, then we know very roughly where you are.